Worshipful Company of Launderers

 The Worshipful Company of Launderers is one of the livery companies of the City of London.
 The organisation, founded in 1960, became a Livery Company in 1977.
+It was incorporated by Charter 2010.
 The Company promotes the profession of the launderers by awarding scholarships to laundry students.

 The Launderers' Company ranks eighty-ninth in the order of precedence for Livery Companies.
-The Company's motto is Cleanliness is next to Godliness.
+The company's motto is Cleanliness is next to Godliness.
 Its Chaplain is The Very Reverend Andrew Nunn and its church is Southwark Cathedral.